stnava/ANTsTutorial/README.md

 The goal of this tutorial is to use ANTs and ANTsR to turn raw data into clean data.

-We will focus on brain magnetic resonance images.
+We will focus on brain magnetic resonance images and show how to:

 * Organize and inspect the raw data to understand its structure and identify potential problem cases.

-* Identify hypotheses and quantification targets.
+* Identify hypotheses and quantification targets, given our data.

 * Develop a template construction procedure to address our hypotheses.